Nicholas Davis Jr.

 Nicholas Davis Jr. (January 14, 1825 – November 3, 1875) was an American politician who served as a Deputy from Alabama to the Provisional Congress of the Confederate States from April 1861 to February 1862.

 Biography

 Nicholas Davis Jr. was born in Limestone County, Alabama, and served in the legislature in 1851.
 He was elected to the Provisional Congress of the Confederate States to replace David P. Lewis and served in that capacity from April 1861 to February 1862.

-He was unsuccessful in organizing his own regiment during the American Civil War and served as lieutenant colonel of the 19th Regiment Alabama Infantry instead.
+He was unsuccessful in organizing his regiment during the American Civil War and served as lieutenant colonel of the 19th Regiment Alabama Infantry instead.

+Davis was a proponent and supporter of slavery in Alabama.
+In 1827, he was one of several signatories of "1827-01-08 Alabama Resolution Denouncing Emancipation of Slaves" that contended that slavery was a state's right's issue, and that the federal government did not have the authority to abolish the practice.
+An excerpt from the letter states:

+″The select Committee [signatories]...on the subject of the abolition and general emancipation of persons of colour heled in solitude in the United States; having had the same under consideration, respectfully submit the following Report: